You need to communicate in English and be clearly understood by all speakers of English.

 Native speakers sometimes misunderstand you.

-Worse yet, you feel people may underestimate your skills or you may waste time or opportunities because of the difficulties others have understanding your accent.
+You feel people may underestimate your skills or you may waste time or opportunities because people don't understand your accent.

 Course Content: 10 Ten-Minute Episodes

 Is that a sheep or a ship outside your window?
 Two sounds for every vowel in English.